goauthentik/authentik/website/docs/customize/policies/working_with_policies/working_with_policies.md

 title: Working with policies
 ---

-For an overview of policies, refer to our documentation on [Policies](../index.md).
+For an overview of policies refer to our documentation on [Policies](../index.md).

 authentik provides several [standard policy types](../index.md#standard-policies), which can be configured for your specific needs.